radu-matei/radu-matei.github.io/content/blog/k8s-helm-draft-azure.md

 The image simply installs `kubectl`, `helm` and `draft` and exposes a port inside the container (so we can easily `kubectl proxy` a bit later).

-Now all you need to do is run a conainer based on the image you just built, and mount the cluster access certificates folder so we can point `kubectl` at.
+Now all you need to do is run a container based on the image you just built, and mount the cluster access certificates folder so we can point `kubectl` at.

 {{< gist radu-matei c3a8619208fdaab90ccb1a82785e1731 >}}